-LOS ANGELES, CA – Statement by WCIL Executive Director Anastasia Bacigalupo on the termination of the Deferred Action for Childhood Arrivals (DACA):
+LOS ANGELES, CA – Statement by WCIL Executive Director Anastasia Bacigalupo on the passage of the American Health Care Act (AHCA):

 WCIL and members of the disability community are available for comment and reaction.
-For more information, contact Anastasia Baciaglupo at (310) 390-3611 email@example.com
+For more information, contact Netely Orias at (310) 390-3611 email@example.com